-This campus, a branch of the Renton school, opened in June 2002.
-The school's new campus occupies approximately 18,000 square feet of space.
-This institution, the facilities it occupies and the equipment it uses comply with all federal, state and local ordinances and regulations, including those related to fire safety, building safety and health.
-The campus consists of: 2 computer labs, 2 medical assisting labs, 4 lecture rooms, 1 dental lab including 4 operatories, resource room, student lounge, 8 administrative offices, 1 faculty workroom, 1 staff lounge, bookstore and 4 floors of underground parking.

-The school is conveniently located near public transportation and is readily accessible from the 405 and I-5 freeways.
+The Lynnwood campus occupies approximately 18,000 square feet of space.
+The campus consists of: two computer labs, two medical assisting labs, four lecture rooms, a dental lab including four operatories, resource room, student lounge, eight administrative offices, a faculty workroom, staff lounge, bookstore and four floors of underground parking.
+The College is conveniently located near public transportation and is readily accessible from the 405 and I-5 freeways.
 Free parking is available on campus.